jgonzaletgn/batch_utils/README.md

 # Batch utils
-Recopilation of batch utils to automatize different tasks
+Compilation of batch scripts to automate different tasks.

+Files and folders
+---
 [Create folders with the name provided by a .txt file](#create-folders-with-the-name-provided-by-a-txt-file)

 [Save files of a directory in folders with the name of file extensions](#save-files-of-a-directory-in-folders-with-the-name-of-file-extensions)

 [Backups to an external drive](#backups-to-an-external-drive)

+Internet and connections
+---
 [Remote desktop automatic connection](#remote-desktop-automatic-connection)

+Work with files
+---
 [Replace comma to points in csv file](#replace-comma-to-points-in-csv-file)

 ## Create folders with the name provided by a txt file